 In 2001, he was the recipient of Louisiana Tech University's "Bandsman of the Year" Award, given annually to outstanding alumni.
 He is a two time winner of the Michigan State University College of Music Honors Competition in Composition, once for Singing Tree, premiered in April 2007 by the MSU Symphony Band, and for Tapestry, premiered in December 2008, by the Michigan State University Wind Symphony.

-He holds a Doctor of Musical Arts degree from Michigan State University, a Master of Music degree from Central Michigan University, and a Bachelor of Arts degree from Louisiana Tech University.
+Dr. Douglas holds a Doctor of Musical Arts degree from Michigan State University, a Master of Music degree from Central Michigan University, and a Bachelor of Arts degree from Louisiana Tech University.
 He has also done graduate studies at the University of Mississippi.
-O’Neal has studied composition with Mark Sullivan, David Gillingham, Jere Hutcheson, and Augusta Read Thomas.
+He has studied composition with Mark Sullivan, David Gillingham, Jere Hutcheson, and Augusta Read Thomas.